innopolis-devops/labs/app_python/DOCKER.md

 7. Run as non root
 8. Include health checks

-I tried to use multi staged build but the result was worse than original one.

-The multi staged Dockerfile is available

 ## Linter for Dockerfile

 In the project [Hadolint](https://github.com/hadolint/hadolint) linter was used.